 - Core group volunteer participation in other community group events

 Remember: The news loves stories about scruffy youth engaging in “adult” processes and events.
-Use this to your advantage.
-Bring your skateboards, wear your organization’s t-shirts (if you’ve made some), hand out stickers and flyers (if appropriate), and have fun.
+As corny as this may seem, you can use this to your project’s advantage by reinforcing the idea that the kids are working hard for this park in spite of the odds.
+(Everyone loves an underdog!)
+Bring your skateboards, wear your organization’s t-shirts (if you’ve made some), hand out stickers and flyers, and have fun.

-Tip: When shooting photos of your group at work during awareness events, or just for your personal records, set your camera’s resolution to a high resolution.
+Tip: When shooting photos of your group at work during awareness events, or just for your personal records, set your camera to a high resolution.
 Print publications need higher resolution images than online publications do.
-Knowing this in advance will allow you to provide print publications with support images that they can actually use.
+Knowing this in advance will allow you to provide print publications with support images that they can actually use and make more of your images usable across many platforms.